Elliott Smith: 1998–2000: XO and Figure 8

 In 1998, after the success of Either/Or and "Miss Misery", Smith signed to a bigger record label, DreamWorks Records.
 Around the same time, Smith fell into depression, speaking openly of considering suicide, and on at least one occasion made a serious attempt at ending his own life.
 While in North Carolina, he became severely intoxicated and ran off a cliff.
 He landed on a tree, which badly impaled him but broke his fall.
-When questioned about his suicide attempt, he told an interviewer "Yeah, I jumped off a cliff, but let's talk about something else."
+In a 1999 SPIN profile, Smith recalled the incident:

+But, um, yeah—I, uh, jumped off a cliff.
+But it didn't work.
+It was in North Carolina or somewhere.
+It wasn’t like I made up my mind to throw myself off a cliff.
+I got freaked out and started running, it was totally dark, and I ran off the edge of a cliff.
+I saw it coming up, and it wasn't like, 'I'm gonna throw myself off this cliff and die.'
+It was just, 'Ground's coming up.
+Who cares, whatever.'
+I landed on a little tree, punctured my, you know, body.
+It just made a really ugly wound.

 Christopher Cooper, head of Cavity Search Records (which released Roman Candle), said about this time in Smith's life, "I talked him out of thinking that he wanted to kill himself numerous times when he was in Portland, Oregon.
 I kept telling him that he was a brilliant man, and that life was worth living, and that people loved him."
 Pete Krebs also agreed: "In Portland we got the brunt of Elliott's initial depression ...
 Lots of people have stories of their own experiences of staying up with Elliott 'til five in the morning, holding his hand, telling him not to kill himself."